MicrosoftDocs/edge-developer/microsoft-edge/visual-studio/index.md

    Configure the **Attach to Process** dialog in Visual Studio
 :::image-end:::

-Choose **Select...** > the checkbox next to **JavaScript (Microsoft Edge – Chromium)**.
-To add tabs, navigate to new tabs, and close tabs and display the changes reflected in the **Attach to Process** dialog, choose the **Refresh** button.
-Choose the tab you want to debug and choose **Attach**.
+Select **Select** > the checkbox next to **JavaScript (Microsoft Edge – Chromium)**.
+To add tabs, navigate to new tabs, and close tabs and display the changes reflected in the **Attach to Process** dialog, select the **Refresh** button.
+Choose the tab you want to debug and select **Attach**.

 The Visual Studio debugger is now attached to Microsoft Edge.
 You may pause the running of JavaScript, set breakpoints, and review `console.log()` statements directly in the Debug Output window in Visual Studio.

 ## Getting in touch with the Microsoft Visual Studio team

 The Microsoft Visual Studio and Microsoft Edge teams wants to learn more about how you work with JavaScript in Visual Studio.
-To send your feedback, choose the **Send Feedback** icon in Visual Studio or tweet [@VisualStudio and @EdgeDevTools][TwitterIntentTweetViualstudioEdgdevtools].
+To send your feedback, select the **Send Feedback** icon in Visual Studio or tweet [@VisualStudio and @EdgeDevTools][TwitterIntentTweetViualstudioEdgdevtools].

 :::image type="complex" source="./media/feedback-icon.png" alt-text="The Send Feedback icon in Visual Studio" lightbox="./media/feedback-icon.png":::
    The **Send Feedback** icon in Visual Studio